lth-elm/Backtrading-Python-Binance/README.md

 &nbsp;

 *Later, the algorithm will be adapted for trading futures and the strategies will be improved.
 The bot will then be connected to Binance and take automatic positions according the best strategy returned by the backtest.*

+***You can have a look at that repository for an improved and different trading bot : [tradingview-webhook-trading-bot](https://github.com/lth-elm/tradingview-webhook-trading-bot)***

 *Ideally, the backtest will run automatically each X period and reset the best strategy.*